corda/corda/docs/source/permissioning.rst

 To connect to a compatibility zone you need to register with their certificate signing authority (doorman) by submitting a certificate signing request (CSR) to obtain a valid identity for the zone.

-Before you can register, you must first have received the trust store file containing the root certificate form the zone operator.
+Before you can register, you must first have received the trust store file containing the root certificate from the zone operator.
 Then run the following command:

 ``java -jar corda.jar --initial-registration --network-root-truststore-password <trust store password>``